- Military Life Cycle

 The most important items to keep with you during a PCS are your vital documents.
 Check off each item in this list and make multiple copies, as appropriate.
-Don’t just rely on electronic copies either; make physical copies.
+Electronic copies can be convenient, but make sure to have physical copies as well.

 - Orders – Keep your original set of orders with you at all times and make more than one copy.

 - Identification for each family member – Bring your military IDs and driver’s licenses, but also Social Security cards, passports and birth, marriage and naturalization certificates.

-- Vehicle documentation – Take your vehicle title or lease information and proof of vehicle inspection, registration and insurance.
+- Vehicle documentation – Carry your vehicle title or lease information and proof of vehicle inspection, registration and insurance.

 - Financial information – Bring personal checks, any hard copies of recent bank statements, and all credit and debit cards – even the ones from department stores you never use.